 As we will be traveling by bus, it is advisable to pack as light as possible.
-A trekking bag is needed for the treks and also to carry the daily requirements and frequently used items inside the bus.
+A trekking bag with waterproof cover is needed for the treks and also to carry the daily requirements and frequently used items inside the bus.
 The rest of the items can be packed in a suitcase or a handbag.
 Due to the confines of space, it is necessary to keep luggage on the bus roof; therefore it is advisable to bring bags that are rain resistant and durable.

 We advise you to pack the following items

 - Regular clothing (please avoid saris /dhotis) – 6 sets

 - T-shirts / sweatshirts and pants – 2 each

 - Woolen cap and scarf – 1 each

 - Wide rim hat – 1

 - Water-proof trekking shoes with a good tread /grip– 1 pair (available at Decathlon stores in all major cities)